LIFESTYLE FOR HEALTH

 5. Sauna therapy provides many of the benefits of exercise and more.
 These include enhancing oxygenation and circulation, relaxing the nervous system and gently massaging the internal organs.
-Sauna therapy offers many of these, and more, without the negative effects above.
-For more on this topic read Exercise And Nutritional Balancing on this site.
+Sauna therapy offers these, and more, without the negative effects above.
+For more on this topic read Exercise And Development on this site.

 Walking is usually best.
 Depending on your age and health conditions, 10-30 minutes of gentle walking or gentle bicycling several times a week is plenty of exercise.
 Suggested alternatives are 15 minutes of gentle rebounding on a mini-trampoline, gentle weight lifting or gentle sports such as golf, croquet and others.
 Other types of exercise are not generally better than these.
 See below for cautions about other types of exercises.

 How to walk properly.
 The following will turn your daily walk into a fabulous therapy: